AdityakrSingh29/Netflix_Gpt/README.md

 -Routing Of App
 -Login Form
 -Signup Form
--Form Validation and what is UseRef() Hook..
+-Form Validation and what is UseRef() Hook.